mlim0789/DFM-Fitting/README.md

 More details on the mathematical model and sample analysis can be found on: https://www.biorxiv.org/content/10.1101/708263v1

-Original code created by Marc Lim, Ting Xu Lab, UC Berkeley, February 2020
+Original code created by Marc Lim, Ting Xu Lab, UC Berkeley, February 2020.

 Xu Lab website: https://xugroup.berkeley.edu/

 ### If you are new to Python coding, do not fear!
-Detailed instructions for using Online Demo version of JupyterLab Notebook can be found in the "JupyterLab DFM Instructions" file
+Detailed instructions for using Online Demo version of JupyterLab Notebook can be found in the "JupyterLab DFM Instructions" file.